memgraph/docs/docs/how-to-guides/triggers.md

 ---
 id: triggers
 title: Triggers
-sidebar_label: Triggers
+sidebar_label: Set up triggers
 ---

 This article is a part of a series intended to showcase Memgraph's features and bring the user up to speed on developing with Memgraph.

-We highly recommend checking out the other articles from this series which are listed in our [database functionalities section](/database-functionalities/overview.md).
+We highly recommend checking out the other articles from this series which are listed in our [how-to guides section](/how-to-guides/overview.md).

 ## Introduction